Exposition Universelle of 1855: A Universal Event

 Paris hosted five World Fairs.
 The first of these World Fair’s occurred in 1855 and was called the Exposition Universelle.
 It came about after Britain hosted the 1851 Great Exhibition of Works of Industry of all Nations.
-Napoleon III hoped to outdo England’s famous exhibition with its Crystal Palace that was used to house the exhibition.
+Napoleon III, nephew to Napoleon Bonaparte, hoped to outdo England’s famous exhibition with its Crystal Palace that was used to house that exhibition.
 He also hoped to increase France’s reputation and popularize his political role in the world.
 Although Paris’s Exposition Universelle was not a financial success, it did become a political success in that it legitimized the Second French Empire and put Paris on the map as an international city.

 The center of the exposition was its main building known as the Palais de l’Industrie.
 It was located on the Champs Elysées, and construction of this grand building began in 1852.
 It was argued that a massive building was needed so that future exhibitions could be accommodated, and, for that reason, a stone structure 850 feet long and 350 feet wide was built.
 Unfortunately, despite the building’s massive size, the Palais de l’Industrie still could not house all the industrial products and two other temporary structures were also erected — the Galerie des Machines and the Palais des Beaux-Arts.

 There were other problems with the Palais de l’Industrie that London’s Morning Post noted stating: